Vermont-Complex-Systems/work-with-us-canvas/work-with-us/Managing data pipelines.md

-How can people share and work with each other data in a traceable and transparent way?
+How can people share and work with each other data in a traceable and transparent way, regardless of data size ?